Eyeless in Gaza

 Anthony Beavis is a man inclined to recoil from life.
 His past is haunted by the death of his best friend Brian and by his entanglement with the cynical and manipulative Mary Amberley.
 Realising that his determined detachment from the world has been motivated not by intellectual honesty but by moral cowardice, Anthony attempts to find a new way to live.
-EYELESS IN GAZA offers a counterpoint to the biting cynicism of Huxley's earlier satirical novels, and is considered by many to be his definitive work of fiction.
+Eyeless in Gaza is considered by many to be Huxley's definitive work of fiction.

 The play of ideas and theories, moral, psychological and sociological, is profuse and scintillatingTimes Literary Supplement